 Termination of employment without gross misconduct or with good reason.
 In the event Mr. White's employment is terminated by the Company without "gross misconduct," or by Mr. White for "good reason" (as these terms are defined in the severance agreement), Mr. White will be entitled to receive (in addition to the accrued obligations), subject to providing a release of claims to the Company, (1) continued payment of his base salary (as severance pay) for twelve months following such termination of employment, (2) a pro-rated portion of his target annual bonus for the year in which such termination of employment occurs, and (3) reimbursement for COBRA premiums for up to twelve months.
 In addition, Mr. White's time-based equity-based awards will generally become fully vested, to the extent then outstanding and not otherwise vested, in connection with such a termination of employment on or after a change in control of the Company.
-Pursuant to the terms of Mr. White's award agreement for the performance-based restricted stock units he received in the fiscal year 2022, in the event Mr. White's employment is terminated without cause or by Mr. White for good reason (as such terms are defined in the award agreement) upon or following a change in control of the Company that occurs at or prior to the end of the performance period, Mr. White will become fully vested in the greater of the number of restricted stock units that would vest based on a shortened performance period and the target number of restricted stock units subject to the award.
-In the event Mr. White's employment is terminated without cause or by Mr. White for good reason upon or following a change in control of the Company that occurs following the end of the performance period, Mr. White will become fully vested in all the restricted stock units eligible to vest.
+Pursuant to the terms of Mr. White's award agreement for the [performance-based restricted stock units] he received in the fiscal year 2022, in the event Mr. White's employment is terminated without cause or by Mr. White for good reason (as such terms are defined in the award agreement) upon or following a change in control of the Company that occurs at or prior to the end of the performance period, Mr. White will become fully vested in the greater of the number of restricted stock units that would vest based on a shortened performance period and the target number of restricted stock units subject to the award.
+In the event Mr. White's employment is terminated without cause or by Mr. White for good reason upon or following a change in control of the Company that occurs following the end of the performance period and the target number of restricted stock units subject to the award.
+In the event Mr. White's employment is terminated without cause or by Mr. White for good reason upon or following a change in control of the Company that occurs following the end of the performance period, Ar would vest based on a shortened performance period and the target number of restricted stock units subject to the award.
+In the event Mr. White's employment is terminated without cause or by Mr. White for good reason upon or follo

 Change in Control.
-Pursuant to Mr. White's the award agreement for the performance-based restricted stock units he received in the fiscal year 2022, if the award is not to be assumed or continued following a change in control of the Company that occurs at or prior to the end of the performance period, Mr. White will become fully vested in the greater of the number of restricted stock units that would vest based on a shortened performance period and the target number of restricted stock units subject to the award.
-If the award is not to be assumed or continued following a change in control of the Company that occurs following the end of the performance period, Mr. White will become fully vested in all the restricted stock units eligible to vest.
+Pursuant to Mr. White's the award agreement for the [performance-based restricted stock units] he received in the fiscal year 2022, if the award is not to be assumed or continued following a change in control of the Company that occurs at or prior to the end of the performance period, Mr. White will become fully vested in the greater of the number of restricted stock units that would vest based on a shortened performance period and the target number of restricted stock units subject to the award.
+If the award is not to be assumed or continued following a change in control of the Company that occurs following a change in control of the Company that occurs following the end of the performance period, Mr.